 Online audience research: how to analyze your audience

-To write appealing copy for your online audience, you need to know them.
-Who are those people that read your stories?
+You need to know your online audience to write appealing content for them.
+Who are those people who read your stories?
 Who are the people that search for the terms you want to be found for?
 Where do they come from?
 How old are they?
 What are they interested in?
 And how will you be able to reach those people again?
-In this post, I’ll help you with researching and analyzing your audience, as this is essential for SEO.
+In this post, we’ll help you research and analyze your audience, which is essential for SEO.

 A good place to start researching your online audience is in your website or social media user data.
-This can help you find out all kinds of helpful information about your audience.
-Or audiences.
-You may not have considered it before, but there could be different groups of users visiting your site for different purposes!
-You should analyze your audience to find out what kind of people are visiting your site, and use that information to adapt your content.
+This can help you find all kinds of helpful information about your audience — or audiences.
+You may not have considered it before, but different groups of users could visit your site for different purposes.
+You should analyze your audience to find out what people are visiting your site and use that information to adapt your content.

 Audience analysis in Google Analytics

 The best way to start analyzing your audience is by using Google Analytics.
-Google Analytics will tell you at what time a day your audience is on your site; where they’re from (at least from which country); which pages they like most and whether they use a desktop or a mobile device.
+Google Analytics will tell you at what time of day your audience is on your site, where they’re from (at least from which country), which pages they like most, and whether they use a desktop or a mobile device.
 That’s all valuable and usable information.

-Closely monitor which pages and blog post generate much traffic and investigate possible patterns.
-Perhaps posts about a certain topic generate a lot of traffic, while posts about other topics don’t get many visitors.
+Closely monitor which pages and blog posts generate much traffic and investigate possible patterns.
+Perhaps posts about a certain topic generate a lot of traffic, while posts about others don’t get many visitors.
 Use that information when choosing the topic of your next blog post.

-Google Analytics can tell you a lot about the visitors on your website, but if you want to know more about the people you reach on Facebook you’ll need to use Facebook Insights.
-Check which posts get many views and which posts don’t get attention from your audience.
-Experiment with buying ads on Facebook too.
+Google Analytics can tell you a lot about your website visitors, but if you want to know more about the people you reach on Facebook, you’ll need to use Facebook Insights.
+Check which posts get many views and which don’t get your audience’s attention.
+Experiment with buying ads on Facebook, too.

-Of course, every social media platform has its own analytics (we’ve also written about YouTube Analytics, Twitter Analytics and Pinterest Analytics).
-Monitor the analytics of the channels you use on a regular basis.
+Of course, every social media platform has data insights (like YouTube Analytics, for instance).
+Monitor the analytics of the channels you use regularly.

 Not the audience you were hoping for?